bsidesbrisbane/production/sponsorship.md

 ## Big fish, small pond
 For some, sponsoring large events is not within their price range, leaving them with no ability to communicate their message.
 At BSides we leave no one out.
 Sponsorship comes in all sizes and this community atmosphere brings together active and engaged participants who want to listen.
 As a sponsor you can be heard and share your message to an active and attentive audience.

-## Supporting Local Queensland Businesses
+## Supporting local queensland businesses
 At BSides Brisbane, we believe in fostering strong local connections and supporting the cyber security ecosystem within Queensland.
 As part of our commitment to the community, we are offering local small businesses a complimentary upgrade from **Bronze** to **Silver** sponsorship tier.

 To qualify for this initiative, your business must: